excalidraw/excalidraw/README.md

 Now you can open [http://localhost:3000](http://localhost:3000) and start coding in your favorite code editor.

+#### Collaboration

+For collaboration, you will need to set up [collab server](https://github.com/excalidraw/excalidraw-room) in local.

 #### Commands

 | Command            | Description                       |